 Of course it is also distressing for a parent to hear their child or baby grinding their teeth.
 It most often happens after the baby teeth or adult teeth first appear.
 By the time adult teeth are fully formed, the grinding behaviour should have stopped.

 There appears to be a clear relationship between children grinding teeth and breathing irregularities such as breathing through the mouth due to obstructed airways.
 Some surgeries can address problems related to sleep disordered breathing.

 Anxiety and stress have also been linked, although they may be a result of interrupted sleep rather than the cause of grinding teeth.
+Your child might be stressed because of bullying at school or some kind of disruption in their lives, so try talking to them to see if something is bothering them.
 In any case, calming activities before bedtime can reduce anxiety and hyperactivity.